 If cupboards are functional and structurally sound, but just a little worse for wear, all you need is a fresh lick of paint.
 To avoid the faff of filling old holes and drilling new ones for replacement handles, you can even revamp your existing handles.

 Forget oil-based or latex mixtures that tend to be smelly and require faffy priming – the best paint for kitchen cabinets and cupboards is chalk paint.
-Besides its unique qualities and minimal VOCs, chalk paint requires only simple preparation.
+Besides its low odour and minimal VOCs, chalk paint requires only simple preparation and is easy to apply.
 This makes it an excellent choice for DIYers with any level of experience.
-Plus, it's an excellent choice for beginner DIYers.

 No primer is needed if you’re using self-priming paint, including Frenchic’s Lazy Range, Al Fresco and Trim Paint collections – which are all suitable for kitchen cupboards.